Translate

 An example from recent literature is provided:

+Koparkar Y.P. and Gaikar V.G.
 Separation Science and Technology (Sep.
 Sci.
 Technol.)
 2004, vol. 39, no16, pp. 3879-3895

-A new extractive separation technique has been developed for the separation of o-/p-hydroxy acetophenone (HAPs) using hydrotropy.
+A new extractive separation technique has been developed for the separation of o-/p-hydroxy acetophenone (HAPs) using a hydrotropy.
 Hydrotropes are freely water-soluble organic salts, which enhance the solubility of otherwise water-insoluble or sparingly soluble organic compounds in aqueous solutions.
 The ability of hydrotropes to differentiate even isomeric organic compounds is explored in this extractive separation. o/p-HAPs were extracted from their solutions in organic solvents of different polarities using aqueous solutions of hydrotropes.
 The solvent nature has a significant effect on the selective extraction of both phenols.
 The combination of heptane and aq.
 Na-p-toluenesulfonate (at least 194 g/1000 g. water) solution gave almost pure p-HAP in the aqueous phase, whereas with chloroform as the solvent, it was possible to retain with complete selectivity p-HAP in the chloroform layer.

-Any organic solvent can be used as the 2nd phase in a separation using a hydrotrope so long as that solvent is not strongly soluble in the hydrotrope.
-Such a combination can be used particularly when one only wants to remove a particular element of a mixture ie taking a small amount of impurity into the hydrotrope phase.
+Any organic solvent can be used as the 2nd phase in separation using a hydrotrope so long as that solvent is not strongly soluble in the hydrotrope.
+Such a combination can be used particularly when one only wants to remove a particular element of a mixture ie. taking a small amount of impurity into the hydrotrope phase.
 This could be particularly used to purify a material with less than a percent of a particular impurity.
-When the impurity seems to be partially soluble in water but not sufficiently soluble to remove it with a practical amount of washing, resorting to a hydrotrope could solve the problem.
+When the impurity seems to be partially soluble in water but not sufficiently soluble to remove it using a practical amount of washing, resorting to a hydrotrope could solve the problem.

 The use of hydrotropes for extraction is an example of ‘salting in’ when it uses a concentrated solution of an inexpensive hydrophobic salt.